BioBoost/Firmware/README.md

 ## Problem with Si7013

 Apparently there is an addressing issue with the Si7013.
 The library configures the device at address `0x82` while it's real address is `0x80`.
-This needs to be fixed after issuing an mbed deploy command.
+This needs to be fixed after issuing an mBed deploy command.
 Edit the file `SILABS_RHT/SILABS_RHT.cpp` as below:

 ```c++
 /** I2C device address for Si7013 */